... Does Gentrification Gentrify Without Gentrifiers?by Javier Arbona

 Gentrification, at its root, refers to something different from the commonplace assumptions I have mentioned here.
 If one is writing articles, one can do better than to leave the word itself unexamined in plain sight.
 (Besides, how many of these writers can claim to know gentrification from the perspective of those who have experienced urban disenfranchisement?)
 Countless vernacular opinions mirror the same assumption in the media of "gentrification without gentrifiers."
 But the suffix "-ation" implies that someone is doing something, that is: gentrifying.

 The core problem with these stories reflects a turning away from what gentrification precisely means, perhaps out of fear that one is, or could be, complicit in the process.
-And yet, at the same time, the classist anxieties over gentrification's Other — Brown's "slumification" comment, for example — show how phobias of the poor and colored rank higher than a concern over one's own role in the process.
+And yet, at the same time, the classist anxieties over gentrification's Other — Brown's "slumification" comment, for example — show how phobias of the poor and "other" rank higher than a concern over one's own role in the process.
 This hardly makes for good research or journalism.

 I, for one, would be thrilled to read that gentrification is not happening — that we all misidentified one of the most significant urban restructuring processes of the past half-century.
 But if gentrification is taking place — and it certainly is (and has) — someone must be practicing it.
 Moreover, even among studies that acknowledge the detrimental effects of gentrification, there is a pattern of focusing on the seemingly independent decisions made by individual homebuyers (and, sometimes, renters).
 These housing consumers are in a putative "market" devoid of actual power brokers.
 Realtor groups, homeowners associations, business improvement districts, employers, public and private police forces, government policymakers, planning consultants, politicians, marketing agencies, banking and insurance firms, and the news media all cooperate, in different ways, to gentrify.